IDCoin/IDCoin/README.md

 PGP/GPG Key-signing SHOULD be, generally speaking, a BI-DIRECTIONAL event.

 What do we care if random bots or spammers sign our key?
 We do not have to acknowledge the relationship unless we counter-sign their key.
 The Web of Trust would easily expose a nexus of single-linked relationships or a self-contained loop.

+To keep SPAM out of the chain as well as minimize AFFINITY seeking agents our current thoughts on the design would use a two-phase commit system before accepting certain transactions into the blockchain.

+For example, both parties to a transaction could digitally sign the TXID from their private keys (since the transaction is publicly disclosed and the public addresses are known) -- you could instantly confirm whether the transaction was mutually beneficial -- versus having someone try and spam by sending small amounts to a known identity (known as DUSTING) -- once the transaction was ACKNOWLEDGED then both parties would be free to provide REPUTATION tokens to that event without fear of censure.
+This means that you could leave positive or negative or even neutral feedback without fear of reprise.
+And since the feedback can be amended, it gives both parties an opportunity to CURE any dissatisfaction over time.